Impact of Community Structure on Cascades: Numerical Investigation

-We present some numerical results using the analysis presented above.
-The main point is to show how the community structure impacts seeding strategies.
-Most of our results will be for Poisson degree distributions, owing to analytical simplifications and the fact there is only one parameter to tune.
-Moreover, for simplicity we assume that the threshold function is given by $k_j(d_j,d_{-j}) = \theta \times (d_j+d_{-j})$ where $\theta = 0.25$.
-We will evaluate the best action that can be taken by an advertiser of the new behavior based on his information.
-The nodes that are seeded by the advertisers are early adopters.
-A few strategies that we will consider are: (1) Random seeding: First, we assume the advertiser does not even know about the existence of two communities.
-This scenario is named as \emph{global seeding}.
-Second, we assume the advertiser knows the community structure, and decides to seed just asymmetrically in the two communities.
-This advertisement strategy is denoted by \emph{local seeding}.
-(2) Degree-targeted seeding: the advertiser knows the degree distribution of the network and the identity of the nodes that possess a certain degree, but does not know the underlying connectivity structure.
-For simplicity, here we target a fixed degree.
+Next, we compare different seeding strategies using Theorem \ref{thm:odesmaininf}, Corollary \ref{cor:odesmaininf}, and Corollary \ref{cor:Fprop_sol}.
+We focus on Poisson degree distributions, owing to analytical simplifications and the fact there are only three parameters to tune.
+Moreover, for simplicity we assume that the threshold functions are given by $K_j(d_j,d_{-j}) = \theta \times (d_j+d_{-j})-1$ where $\theta = 1/4$.
+The choice of $1/4$ is motivated by \cite[Figure 2]{Lelarge2012} that shows the contagion threshold of sparse Erd\H{o}s-R\'enyi random graph (with parameter $\lambda$) is below $1/4$.
+Henceforth, we assume $\beta_1 = \beta_2$.

+The vertices that are seeded by the advertisers are early adopters.
+A few strategies that we consider are: (1) Random seeding: first, we assume the advertiser does not even know about the existence of two communities.
+This scenario is named as {\it global seeding}.
+Second, we assume the advertiser knows the community structure and decides to seed just asymmetrically in the two communities.
+This advertisement strategy is denoted by {\it local seeding}.
+(2) Degree-targeted seeding: the advertiser knows the degree distribution of the network and the identity of the vertices that possess a certain degree but does not know the underlying connectivity structure.